graycoreio/daffodil/libs/design/src/molecules/image-list/image-list.md

 # Daff Image List Component
 The daff image list component wraps elements (usually imgs) to display them in a list.
-The position of the list of images is horizonal when the screen size is larger than 1024px, and is vertical when the smaller.
+The position of the list of images is vertical when the screen size is larger than 1024px, and is horizontal when the smaller.

  ## Usage
  ```